What Is a Paradox? (Meaning and Examples)

 - escaped prisoner

-Why Should I Care about Paradox?A paradoxical expression that seems self-contradictory but isn't can be impactful and memorable as it compels your readers to work out for themselves why your seemingly self-contradictory idea is true.
+Why Should I Care about Paradoxes?A paradoxical expression that seems self-contradictory but isn't can be impactful and memorable as it compels your readers to work out for themselves why your seemingly self-contradictory idea is true.

 - We must go backwards to go forwards.
 (This is a memorable way of delivering a message like "we must align our old processes to the new methodology" or "we must rethink our strategy".)